nwamaka-o/CNA340/README.md

-# Project Title
+# Row, Row, Row Your Boat Project

-One Paragraph of project description goes here.
+This project implements a playful version of the classic children's song "Row, Row, Row Your Boat" using Python functions.
+It features multiple verses, each with unique lyrics, allowing for a fun and interactive experience.

 ## Getting Started

-These instructions will [do something] on your local machine for [development/experimentation/demo].
+These instructions will help you set up and run the program on your local machine for development or experimentation.

 ### Prerequisites

+This project requires Python 3 to run.
+Make sure you have the following installed:

+    Python 3.x
-[Project] requires [software and version] to run, with [additional packages, libaries, or mods].
-The commands below will [upgrade OS and install the prerequisites, or do something else]
+The commands below will install the prerequisites

 ```
 sudo apt update